FranckFreiburger/vue3-sfc-loader/docs/examples.md

   /* <!-- */
   const config = {
     files: {

-      // for convenience, example files a loaded from the following strings '/theComponent.vue': `
+      // note: Here, for convenience, we simply retrieve content from a string.

+      '/theComponent.vue': `
         <script setup>